OfficeDev/teams-toolkit/docs/fx-core/aad-help.md

 If you can not find your Azure AD app, please check whether you logged in with the correct account.
 You can also remove objectId from env.default.json file and then try again.

 ## aad.Compliance
-To improve the security of app registration,please refer the [best practices for app]( https://docs.microsoft.com/en-us/azure/active-directory/develop/security-best-practices-for-app-registration) to get detail.
+To improve the security of app registration,please refer to [Best Practices for app registration]( https://docs.microsoft.com/en-us/azure/active-directory/develop/security-best-practices-for-app-registration) to get detail.
 The following are several improvements.
 ### Use certificate credentials
 It is strongly recommended that you use x509 certificates as the only credential type for getting tokens for your application.
 For the Azure AD app created by the toolkit, you can use the certificate credentials.
 > To use certificate credentials, you need to prepare the certificate to authenticate.

-Please refer [this](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-microsoft-identity-platform) to config the certificate for the Azure AD app.
+Please refer to [this guide](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-certificate-credentials#register-your-certificate-with-microsoft-identity-platform) to config the certificate for the Azure AD app.
-Please refer the [code sample](https://github.com/OfficeDev/TeamsFx/tree/dev/packages/sdk#use-certificate-based-authentication-in-azure-function) to utilize the sdk to authenticate with certificate.
+Please refer to this [code sample](https://github.com/OfficeDev/TeamsFx/tree/dev/packages/sdk#use-certificate-based-authentication-in-azure-function) to utilize the sdk to authenticate with certificate.